Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Anytime you are in the presence of the police, you should assume that you’re under investigation.

 Teri Ulm – Is there anything else about this investigation phase that we haven’t touched on that might be important for our listeners to know?

 Kassi Rigney – Just not assuming that there’s some kind of official thing that you may actually recognize as.
-I mean, it’s kind of anything from a traffic infraction.
-You know.
-If you’re being stopped by the police, and you’re interacting with them, they’re assessing you.
-Whether it turns into anything or not you know that’s to be told.
+It’s kind of anything from a traffic infraction.
+If you’re being stopped by the police, and you’re interacting with them, they are assessing you.
+Whether it turns into anything or not, that’s to be told.
 But they’re there constantly, I would consider it constantly, under an investigation.
 Because they may think you were just speeding.
 But they walk up and they find a drunk.
 Well then that goes.
 So, the whole thing.
 They’re always assessing, and watching, and collecting, and noting in their head to put it together if they need to later.

 Teri Ulm – Really?

 Kassi Rigney – I guess what I would say is that no, they’re not lying.
 The thing is, they are not beholden to you.
 And no matter what impression they give you, they are not beholden to whatever promises they made.
-They won’t.
 If it suits their purposes, they’ll tell you what they need to tell you to meet their goals.
 And then they’ll go back on whatever promises they made if that’s what they need to do to reach their goals.
-And people just think, oh well he told me… and people, you know, they’re a police officer.
-And that’s just not the reality.
+And people just think, oh well he told me… And that’s just not the reality.
 I think they just get surprised by that.